x87/scm.ts/README.md

 A static object with the following methods:

 * `PedPool.getHandle(number)` - returns a Char handle for the given CPed instance address
+* `PedPool.getAt(number)` - returns a CPed instance address for the given Char handle
 * `PedPool.getEntities()` - returns an array of existing CPed instance addresses.
 Can be used to iterate over all existing peds

 ## ObjectPool